Is It Really Possible to Save a Marriage After an Affair?

 Marriages don't end because of infidelity; they end because of how infidelity is dealt with.

-The real question is "How do you define love?" and "Is your definition of love large enough to encompass profound failure?".
-The only limitations on love are those we place on it; either that of the imagination or lack of in this case, where possibility is foreclosed on due to overwhelming emotion that is not as well managed as it can be.
+The real question is: "How do you define love?" and "Is your definition of love large enough to encompass profound failure?"
+The only limitations on love are those we place on it; either that of the imagination or lack of in this case, where possibility is foreclosed on due to overwhelming emotion that is not as well-managed as it could be.

 The truth is anything can be forgiven because doing so is an act of will rather than a change of circumstances aligning with what we deem they must, as that represents a set of conditions that have little to do with the work of forgiveness and even less to do with what it means to love.